openresty/lua-nginx-module/README.markdown

 Data Sharing within an Nginx Worker
 ===================================

 To globally share data among all the requests handled by the same nginx worker process, encapsulate the shared data into a Lua module, use the Lua `require` builtin to import the module, and then manipulate the shared data in Lua.
-This works because required Lua modules are loaded only once and all coroutines will share the same copy of the module.
-Note however that Lua global variables WILL NOT persist between requests because of the one-coroutine-per-request isolation design.
+This works because required Lua modules are loaded only once and all coroutines will share the same copy of the module (both its code and data).
+Note however that Lua global variables (note, not module-level variables) WILL NOT persist between requests because of the one-coroutine-per-request isolation design.

 Here is a complete small example: